tom-tan/alpine-pkg-nkf/README.md

 This is a nkf (Network Kanji Filter) package for Alpine Linux.

 ## How to build a package
-You can build a package by using the following command.
+You can build a package by using [ttanjo/alpine-pkg-nkf](https://hub.docker.com/r/ttanjo/alpine-pkg-nkf/).
 It generates APK packages for `nkf` and `nkf-doc` in `$PWD/packages`.
 ```
 $ docker run -v $PWD/packages:/packages -v ~/.abuild:/home/builder/.abuild:ro --rm ttanjo/alpine-pkg-nkf